Understanding Your Pathology Report: Breast Cancer

 What is a pathology report?

-A pathologist is a doctor who specializes in diagnosing diseases.
+A pathologist is a doctor who uses laboratory tests and techniques to help diagnose diseases.
 Pathologists look at tissue from the body that is removed during surgery or a biopsy.
-Samples of your breast tissue and lymph nodes will be sent to the pathology lab for review under a microscope.
-The pathologist writes up a summary report of their findings, which is called the pathology report.
+Samples of your breast tissue and lymph nodes will be sent to the pathology lab for review.
+The pathologist writes up a summary of their findings, which is called a pathology report.

 What will you find on a pathology report?

-• Some information about you, like your health history and clinical diagnosis (suspected or known).
+• Some information about you, like your health history.

-• The procedure that was done to get the body tissue.
+• The procedure that was done to get the tissue sample.

-• What the specimen looks like to the naked eye (called gross description).
+• What the tissue looks like to the naked eye (called gross description).

 • What was seen under the microscope (microscopic description).